lucysli/eznotes/README.md

 ## Installing Ruby and Rails ##

-for instally Ruby on OS X follow this link:
+for installing Ruby and Rails on OS X follow this link:
 <http://www.moncefbelyamani.com/how-to-install-xcode-homebrew-git-rvm-ruby-on-mac/#step-7>

 here is a summary